kjarosz/Cuda-Wndchrm/README.md

 The Wndchrm library is at the core of this project as it is the source of all the algorithm implementations used in this project.
-It is open source and available [here][wndchrm].
+It is open source and available [here][wndchrm-github].
 Its own library of algorithms is fairly impressive and overall the software can spit out thousands of features for each image, but due to limited resources in development, this project will focus only on those algorithms that are the most computationally expensive to maximize our gains from the reimplementations.
 The chosen algorithms are:

 + Zernike moments - Algorithm based on the Zernike polynomials; used for image shape classifications.